mebishalnapit/the-newsmag/readme.txt

 If you would like to contribute to the translations of this theme to your native language, then, you can visit this link: https://translate.wordpress.org/projects/wp-themes/the-newsmag/ and then contribute to the translation.

 == CHANGELOG ==
+= VERSION 0.5 =
+* Added the option to make the content and sidebar area sticky

 = VERSION 0.4 =
 * Font Awesome icons updated to version 4.7.0
 * Migrated the Custom CSS code added in theme options to Additional CSS section introduced in WordPress 4.7